organi2e/C3v2015/README.md

 # C³ framework
-is Chained-Cubic-Cell (previous abbrev.) or Chained-Cauchy-Cell (current abbrev.).
+is Chained-Cubic-Cell (previous abbrev.) or Chained-Cauchy-Cell (current abbrev.),
-An implementation of probabilistic multi-layered perceptron.
+is an implementation of probabilistic multi-layered perceptron.

 All connection weights and biases depend on [Stable distribution](https://wikipedia.org/wiki/Stable_distribution).
 The signal propagation gets randomly determined and the unit randomly fires.
 [Cauchy distribution](https://wikipedia.org/wiki/Cauchy_distribution) is employed for current implementation.